-The Best Thanksgiving Tools of 2019
+The Best Thanksgiving Tools of 2022

 Viking 3-Ply Roasting Pan w/ Non-Stick Rack

 Most people think of a roasting pan as a Thanksgiving essential, and it definitely is: Talk about a fuss-free way to cook up a turkey!
-But, you can also use a well-built one year-round for sheet pan meals or cooking a roast for a crowd, making it worth it to invest in a good one.
-The tri-ply stainless steel construction definitely gives it some heft, but the handles are super wide and comfortable, distributing the pan's weight nicely.
+But you can also use a well-built one year-round for sheet pan meals or cooking a roast for a crowd, making it worth it to invest in a good one.

+The tri-ply stainless steel construction definitely gives the Viking Roasting Pan some heft, but the handles are super wide and comfortable, distributing the pan's weight nicely.
 It had excellent heat distribution as well.
 It's big and sturdy enough to handle a 20-pound turkey and it's capable of cooking anything you throw at it.

 Don't undercook your turkey!
 Confidently toss it into the oven and forget about it until it beeps by probing it with this top-performing probe thermometer.
-In addition to being the most accurate probe we tested, it also has a nice backlight display.
+In addition to being the most accurate probe we tested, the ThermoWorks ChefAlarm also has a nice backlight display.

 You can use it as a timer, adjust the alarm's volume, or use it to keep track of the minimum and maximum readings.
 We especially love its hinged tilting screen for easy viewing on the countertop, but it also has a magnet and a clip if that works better for your kitchen.

-Spending $60 on a thermometer might not be for everyone, but, this model is well worth the price tag, not only for your Thanksgiving Day meal but also if you're serious about barbecue, making cheese, or boiling sugar for candy.
+Spending $60 on a thermometer might not be for everyone, but this model is well worth the price tag, not only for your Thanksgiving Day meal but also if you're serious about barbecue, making cheese, or boiling sugar for candy.

 If monitoring your turkey's temperature from inside the oven isn't important to you, pick up a ThermoPop instead.
 It immediately impressed us with its super quick, accurate readings and its beautiful appearance.

 The probe is long enough to keep your hands safely away from any hot steam.
 It also features a super thin tip that didn’t allow for many poultry juices to escape after probing.
-With a click of a super soft button, the display rotates 360 degrees for ease of viewing.
+With a click of a button, the display rotates 360 degrees for ease of viewing.
 Another click and the backlight illuminates the large numbers.

 Fat separators might not be the sexiest gadget in the kitchen, but you'll need one if you're hoping to make a killer gravy this year.
 By design, bottom-draining separators make it almost impossible to pass a lot of fatty-liquid through their valves because the fat floats on the top.

-Some of them have temperamental levers, but the trigger on this model is super easy to control and by design will minimize splashing, creating less mess than some of the other models we tested.
+Some of them have temperamental levers, but the trigger on this model is easy to control and, by design, will minimize splashing, creating less mess than some of the other models we tested.
 There's also a pour spout on the top, which makes it much easier to remove the fat left behind.
 And, since the lever mechanism is located on the outside of the separator, we had no problems when it came time to clean everything up.

-If you prefer preparing a spatchcocked turkeys, you’ll need a good pair of poultry shears.
-It's easy enough, but you do need to cut out the backbone (which, as the name implies, is lined with a bunch of bones that'll destroy your expensive knives).
-I love my J.A.
-Henckels set because they’re easy to handle and their super-sharp blade cuts through tough turkey bones like they’re butter.
-They're easy enough to sharpen when they get dull and they lock for safe, easy storage.
-It’s always nice when you don’t cut your hand digging through your gadget drawer!
+If you prefer preparing spatchcocked turkeys, you’ll need a good pair of poultry shears.
+It's easy to do, but you'll need to cut out the backbone (which, as the name implies, is lined with a bunch of bones that'll destroy your expensive knives).

+The OXO Good Grips Spring-Loaded Poultry Shears are the best set we've tested.
+The micro-serrated blade grips the bones and it doesn't struggle to slice through poultry skin.
+The tension in these spring-loaded scissors was perfect, and they bounced open happily after every cut.
+They were light and maneuverable, and they were an overall joy to use.

 This carving knife came in my culinary school knife kit, and it’s so sharp I’ve never had reason to replace it!
 After you’ve spent all that time and money to prepare your turkey, you definitely want to present it just right.

-You could use your Chef’s knife, but there’s something ceremonious about pulling out a good carving knife.
+You could use your chef’s knife, but there’s something ceremonious about pulling out a good carving knife.
 Plus, since you don’t use it as frequently, chances are good it’s razor-sharp when you need it.
-You’ll quickly and easily be able to carve up your turkey and present perfect slices.
+You’ll be able to carve up your turkey quickly and easily and present perfect slices.

 It doesn’t come as a set, but you can also pick up the matching carving fork (available at Amazon).
 I usually use a set of kitchen tongs, but the fork certainly looks nicer and gives you better control.

 There are two stand-out factors that make the Black and Decker EK500B 9-Inch Electric Carving Knife our favorite.
 First, it aced all of our performance tests, but that's not what impressed us the most.

 The Black and Decker also has the most comfortable handle and was the quietest knife we tested.
 The round handle fit perfectly in our hands and stayed put, even when our hands were covered in chicken grease.
 The knife created little to no vibrations, making it easy to keep our finger locked onto the trigger without slipping.

 Since the Black and Decker is regularly priced at under $20, it also happens to be the best value, too.
 I would happily use this knife regularly to slice homemade bread or quickly break down a roast, but that price makes it attractive even if you only pull it out on the holidays.

 When we tested cutting boards, we split the winners into three categories.
 Our favorite bamboo cutting board was great for any task in the kitchen, but the Teakhaus' size and heft made it more of a specialty board than a catch-all winner.

-It happens to be perfect for resting and carving a Thanksgiving turkey, though, because it can easily hold a 25-pound bird!
+It happens to be perfect for resting and carving a Thanksgiving turkey, though, because it can easily hold a 25-pound bird.
 It also happens to be a gorgeous piece that makes a stylish addition to your kitchen counter.
 The use of teak (a high-oil wood) fought off moisture better than the other wooden boards and it held the largest amount of liquid (2/3 cup) in its groves before spilling over.

 Sometimes, I swear I like the side dishes more than the turkey itself.
 I know, I know, blasphemy!
-But these gadgets will help your mashed potatoes, vegetables, and casseroles turn out as delicious as the turkey!
+But these gadgets will help your mashed potatoes, vegetables, and casseroles turn out as delicious as the turkey.

 Potato Ricer